-Before the student can enroll in the course (CSES 462V), he/she must prepare and submit a preproposal (see attached outline and example provided below) to the internship committee for approval.
-Once the pre-proposal is approved and the student begins employment, the student must submit a full proposal (see attached outline and sample provided below) explaining in detail what academic activities will be completed as part of the internship.
-The full proposal is due to the internship instructors by the end of the summer semester for a summer internship, by the end of the fall semester for a fall internship, or within three (3) weeks after starting a spring internship.
-Frequently, a student is hired by a firm, agency, or company and has little, if any, idea what activities will be available to fulfill the academic requirements for the internship.
+Before the student can enroll in the course (CSES 462V), he/she must prepare and submit a preproposal (see attached outline and example provided) to the internship committee for approval.
+Once the pre-proposal is approved and the student begins employment, the student must submit a full proposal (see attached outline and sample provided) explaining in detail what academic activities will be completed as part of the internship.
+The full proposal is due to the internship instructors no later than three (3) weeks into the job/internship.
+Frequently, a student is hired by a firm, agency, or company and has little if any idea what activities will be available to fulfill the academic requirements for the internship.
 The pre-proposal and subsequent proposal requirements allow the student to have a realistic time frame in which to assess the academic component of the internship and report to his/her internship advisor.
-Preparation of both the pre-proposal and proposal should be done in consultation with the instructor for proper formatting and effective communication of the academic component of the internship and to facilitate preparation of the final report.
+Preparation of both the preproposal and proposal should be done in consultation with the instructor for proper formatting and effective communication of the academic component of the internship and to facilitate preparation of the final report.

-The final course grade will be assigned as follows:
+The course grade will be assigned based upon the following distribution: